Tuesday, May 17, 2011

 "... signed me ... my importance ...
 I have ...
 What is it?"

 Why doesn't it end with "What am I?"
 Apparently, whoever wrote this isn't aware of how to properly use the first person convention in riddles.
-It just sounds awkward and ungrammatical.
+It just sounds awkward and ungrammatical and likely to confuse solvers.

 Personally, I would have used the word "readers" instead of "viewers" but that's a more minor quibble.